 On February 1, 2017, pursuant to a stipulation among the parties, the Los Angeles Superior Court entered a stay of the Zhou action pending conclusion of the related federal class action in the United States District Court for the Central District of California: Ford v.
 Natural Health Trends Corp.
 A nearly identical stipulated stay was entered in the Kleinfeldt case on February 28, 2017.
 On November 10, 2017, the parties to both the Zhou and Kleinfeldt actions entered into a Memorandum of Understanding ("MOU") to resolve both actions, subject to the negotiation of a written settlement agreement and approval by the federal court in the Kleinfeldt matter.
 On November 15, 2017, the parties filed a joint status report and stipulation in the Zhou matter, alerting the court to the MOU and seeking to maintain the stay pending finalization and court approval of the parties' tentative settlement.
 The Zhou court entered an order continuing the stay on November 17, 2017.
 On March 9, 2018, the parties filed a Stipulation of Settlement and supporting papers in the Kleinfeldt action.
 On March 22, 2018, plaintiffs filed a motion for preliminary approval of the tentative settlement.
 On April 4, 2018, the court entered an order preliminarily approving the proposed settlement and setting a final hearing for July 16, 2018.
-If final approval is granted, the proposed settlement will require certain corporate governance reforms and permit an award of up to \$250,000 in attorneys' fees to plaintiffs' counsel, all of which will be fully funded by our insurers.
-Defendants continue to believe that these claims are without merit and intend to vigorously defend against them if the derivative settlement does not become final.
-If the proposed settlement is not finalized, the Derivative Complaints could result in monetary or other penalties that may materially affect our operating results and financial condition.
+On July 16, 2018, the court granted final approval of the settlement and entered judgment in the Kleinfeldt matter.
+In exchange for full releases, the settlement requires us to implement certain corporate governance reforms and includes an award of \$250,000 in attorneys' fees to plaintiffs' counsel, all of which will be fully funded by our insurers.
+The settlement and judgment also requires that plaintiff take the necessary steps to voluntarily dismiss the Zhou action with prejudice promptly after the judgment becomes final and non-appealable.